-Cenovus's contingent resources located in the Christina Lake and Foster Creek areas are in close proximity to existing production facilities, with capacity scheduled to accommodate the associated production.
+Cenovus's contingent resources located in the Christina Lake and Foster Creek regions are in close proximity to existing production facilities, with capacity scheduled to accommodate the associated production.
 These projects are subclassified as development pending.
-Cenovus has received approvals to proceed with development of the Telephone Lake property in the Borealis Region and the Grand Rapids formation in the Greater Pelican Region.
-These projects are also subclassified as development pending.
-Projects in the remainder of the Borealis Region are still under appraisal and evaluation, and are subclassified as development unclarified.
+Cenovus has received approvals to proceed with development of portions of the Telephone Lake property in the Borealis Region and the Grand Rapids formation in the Greater Pelican Region.
+These approved projects are also subclassified as development pending.
+Projects in the remainder of the Borealis Region are still under appraisal and evaluation, and are subclassified as development on hold and development unclarified.

-Projects which are uneconomic and subclassified as development not viable, are not disclosed.
+Contingent resources for projects which are uneconomic and subclassified as development not viable, are not disclosed